 Kerry Peadon is a retired medical doctor and has completed no less than two masters degrees, one honurs degree, and a diploma of ancient languages exploring his interest in the ancient world and its texts.
 Kerry has recently joined the MALS tutoring team, teaching both Hieroglyphic Egyptian and Latin, after participating as a student in many Winter and Summer Weeks, as well as various other informal language learning groups, over many years.
 Ask Kerry about seniors in the Roman World (his 1996 MA thesis) or engage him on a topic related to Ancient Egypt (the primary subject matter of his most recent MA).

 Anne Porter is an English and History secondary school teacher.
 She tutors privately and has been teaching classical Hebrew at MALS since 2009.
 Anne also writes educational material for secondary school teachers and students, including journal articles for Mohannah Education.
 Look out for Anne Yakoubi, Dot Point Ancient History and Dot Point Modern History for the HSC curriculum (Science Press).
 Ask Anne about the book she is currently working on.
 It is designed to help Ancient History students prepare for the HSC and is due to be published next year.

 Paul Reisner is a classics teacher at Sydney Grammar School and affiliate of the Department of Ancient History at Macquarie University.
 He has been a long-time contributor to MALS, teaching Greek at our Summer and Winter Weeks for over 30 years.
-Paul is an expert Greek teacher but you can also ask him about Sanskrit, which he has periodically taught at MALS and regularly teaches to his secondary school students.
+Ask Paul about Greek, Latin or Sanskrit, which he has periodically taught at MALS and regularly teaches to his secondary school students.